niamh-d/DatingApp/README.md

 - Backend: .NET 10
 - Frontend: Angular 21
-- ASP Identity
+- ASP Identity for authentication and authorization, roles
-- Entity Framework
+- Entity Framework object-relational mapping
-- SignalR
+- SignalR for presence detection and instant messaging
+- Online demo is deployed to Azure
-- Azure
+- SQL Server hosted on Azure
-- SQL Server
+- For local development, Docker houses an instance of SQL Server

 ## Features

 - Login, Register, Logout
 - User profile and editing
-- Instant messaging – SignalR Messages Hub allows for real-time communication between users (no need to refresh the page)
+- Instant messaging – real-time communication between users (no need to refresh the page)
-- Presence detection – SignalR Presence Hub tracks which chat user is currently in (if any) and notifies user of new messages when user is outside chat
+- Presence detection – notifies user of new messages when user is outside chat
 - Image upload, favouriting, deletion
 - Like/Unlike other users (liked users appear on Lists page)
 - Results pagination (Messages page, Matches page)